Hibby/packetradio-guide/docs/modems/ninotnc.md

 Modulation: These modes offer increasing bandwidth efficiency, with QPSK being our over SSB being our preferred - AFSK over FM is the least efficient mode.

-Protocol: IL2P+CRC is the most resilent mode against corruption or data loss as it transits the air, with AX.25 being unprotected against this.
+Protocol: IL2P+CRC is the most resilient mode against corruption or data loss as it transits the air, with AX.25 being unprotected against this.

-Mode: SSB is preferred as the channels are narrower and allow for more flexibility - tigher filtering and better amplification per hz.
+Mode: SSB is preferred as the channels are narrower and allow for more flexibility - tighter filtering and better amplification per hz.
 FM is good enough, however.

 ### Signals Switch